We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Following a nutritious diet: People should try to eat foods that are low in saturated fats and add fruits and vegetables to their diets.

-- Exercising regularly: If possible, individuals should get 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity every week.
+- Exercising regularly: Individuals should get 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous aerobic activity every week.

 - Avoiding or stopping smoking: This also applies to individuals who do not smoke, as they can still develop heart disease or lung cancer from secondhand smoke.